crs4/most-visualization/docs/source/android_docs/api/org/crs4/most/visualization/StreamInspectorFragment.rst

 .. java:type:: public class StreamInspectorFragment extends Fragment

-   This fragment provides a way for visually getting real time informations about a list of \ :java:ref:`IStream`\  objects.
-Also, you can specify a filter for getting only the stream propertires you are interested in.
+   This fragment provides a way for visually getting and/or updating the video properties of a list of \ :java:ref:`IStream`\  objects.
+Also, you can specify a filter for getting only a subset of stream properties you are interested in.
 You can attach this fragment to any activity, provided that it implements the \ :java:ref:`StreamInspectorFragment.IStreamProvider`\  interface.

 Methods
 -------